 MEDG 421 – Genetics and Cell Biology of Cancer

 MEDG 530 – Human Genetics

-Qualifications: Graduate students are eligible to apply; preference will be given to students enrolled in the Medical Genetics and Genetic Counselling Graduate Programs.
-Top criteria for choosing the TAs will be experience/competence in the course material.
+Qualifications: Graduate students are eligible to apply.
+Preference is given to students enrolled in the Medical Genetics and Genetic Counselling Graduate Programs.
+Top criteria for choosing TAs is experience/competence in the course material.

 Hours per Week and Salaries: